FindMySchool LogoFindMySchool

 The school also publishes the annual rhythm parents should expect.
 Open evenings typically run in September and October in the year before entry, which is useful if you want to see the behaviour culture in action and ask subject leaders how support works for literacy, SEND, and option decisions.

-No verified “last distance offered” figure is available for this review.
+No verified “furthest distance at which a place was offered” figure is available for this review.
 In practice, that means families should avoid assuming that proximity alone guarantees a place, and instead read the latest published local authority admissions guidance for oversubscription criteria and tie-breaks.

 Parents can use the FindMySchoolMap Search to estimate their distance to the school and sense-check how realistic a place may be if distance becomes a deciding factor in a given year, while remembering that criteria and applicant distribution vary.